-Despite the surge of encouraging results, most CFS studies seem to be “one-off” experiments, with some of the high-profile ones failing to be replicated, demanding more replication studies to confirm important existing findings (Moors, et al., 2017; Moors, et al., 2019).
+Despite the surge of encouraging results, most CFS studies seem to be “one-off” experiments, with some of the high-profile ones failing to be replicated, demanding more replication studies to confirm important existing findings (Moors et al., 2017; Moors et al., 2019).
 Among this wave of criticism, Jiang et al. (2006) remains often cited for its clear results yet as far as we know, has never been replicated.
 Using the CFS paradigm, Jiang et al. used CFS to suppress conscious perception of a pair of nude images (with one image scrambled, and therefore unrecognisable) presented to their non-dominant eye, bilateral to the centred fixation cross.
 After 800ms exposure to the visual stimuli, a slightly tilted Gabor patch (1 degree clockwise or counterclockwise) appeared randomised to the left or right visual field corresponding to the location of one of the nude images previously shown.
 Participants were required to indicate the direction in which the Gabor patch was tilted.
 The accuracy of this difficult discrimination provides a measure of the amount of attention being paid to the left versus right visual field.
 In their study, Jiang et al. (2006) found significant spatial attention modulation induced by suppressed nude images.
 More specifically, people seemed to be attracted to intact, erotic yet subliminal visual stimuli that suited their sexual orientation while being repelled or at least not attracted to those images that did not suit their sexual orientation.
 As conscious perception was suppressed, the observed attention shifts were directed to stimuli that were outside of conscious awareness.
 In control trials in which the colour patterns were replaced by an identical pair of nude images to the other eye, so that the images were conscious, the attention modulation was non-significant.